 Figure 11.
-Multi-Camera Frames of Turning Points: Frames from Cam1 and Cam2 correspond to the throw point (yellow), highest point (red), and hit point (green), as detected by the Transformer model.
-The high F1 score (0.93) validates the accuracy of these turning points.
+Multi-Camera Frames of Turning Points: Frames from Cam1 and Cam2 correspond to three key moments: the throw point, the highest point, and the hit point, as identified by the Transformer model.
+The high F1 score (0.93) demonstrates the accuracy of detecting these critical moments.